muriel84/USWildfires/README.md

 # USWildfires
-Visualization and Machine Learning on a kaggle Dataset of1.8 Millions Wildfires.
+Visualization and Machine Learning on a kaggle Dataset of 1.8 Millions Wildfires.